 For the handloader, it has been said that the .30-06 contains the .30 carbine, .30-30 and the .308 depending on how you load it.
-It can be loaded in a comfortable to shoot light varmint load suitable for the slightest of frame teenage boys and girls through a shoulder bruising grizzly load when they become adults.
-It is also a long distance round.
+It can be loaded in a comfortable to shoot light varmint loads suitable for the slightest of frame teenage boys and girls through a shoulder bruising grizzly load when they become adults.
+It is also a long-distance round.

 Because surplus cases were (and still are) plentiful, its large volume for the powder charge and other attributes of its design it was easily throated up or down to became the parent cartridge to make .22-06, .243-06, .25-06, .270, and more, some we will talk about below.